learn-co-curriculum/dsc-importing-data-using-pandas/README.md

 ## Selecting Specific Sheets
-You can also select specific sheets for Excel files!
+You can also select specific sheets for Excel files.
 This can be done by index number.

 ```python